 Rental rates continue to rise up as well in all product type with overall asking lease rate at $5.90 per square foot NNN.

-Ward Richmond has over twelve years of experience specializing in industrial real estate, and has negotiated over 500 transactions while working in over 100 cities across the USA, Canada, and Mexico.
+Ward Richmond has over fifteen years of experience specializing in industrial real estate, and has negotiated over 500 transactions while working in over 100 cities across the USA, Canada, and Mexico.
 Several publications have featured Ward for his expertise in this field including the Wall Street Journal, Dallas Morning News, and Dallas Business Journal.
 He also serves on Colliers International Industrial Advisory Board, and is a member of the Logistics & Transportation Solutions Group.

 Executive Vice President